Kmakoro/ST10461176_PROG_6212_POE/README.md

 Transparent Tracking: Lecturers can see the entire progress of their claim through every stage of the workflow.

 🛠️ Technology Stack
-Frontend: React.js (or Vue.js/Angular) - For building the dynamic SPA.
+Frontend: HTML, CSS, JavaScript with React.js (or Angular, Vue.js) - SPA framework for a dynamic user interface.

 Backend: Node.js with Express.js (or Django, Spring Boot) - MVC framework providing RESTful APIs.